Juantonios1/Cat-Dog-Identificator-using-CNN/README.md

 ![Confussion_Metrix](Image/cm.png)  <br>

 * Conclusion
-  * This model can differentiate single number based on input picture, but there are some limitation such as:
-      * Model hard to differentiate the different style of number.
-      * The position number on pictre is important.
-      * Model only prefectly predict particular number (1,2,3,6).
-      * Model can only predict number with white color and black background color.
-  * Overall Artificial Neural Network can be used to Computer Vision, but its **not recommended**.
+  * Overall Convolution Neural Network can be used to differentiate image of cats and dogs.

-* Recommendation
-  * Use **Convolutional Neural Network (CNN)** for Computer Vision.

-For full report of this project, please visit <a href=https://github.com/Juantonios1/Digit-Recognizer-Using-ANN/blob/main/Digit%20Recognizer%20Ipynb/Digit%20Recognizer%20Using%20Artificial%20Neural%20Network.ipynb>
+For full report of this project, please visit <a href=https://github.com/Juantonios1/Cat-Dog-Identificator-using-CNN/blob/main/Cat%20%26%20Dog%20Identificator%20.Ipynb/Cat%20%26%20Dog%20Identificator%20Using%20Computer%20Vision%20with%20CNN.ipynb>
-Digit Recognizer Using Artificial Neural Network</a>.
+Cat & Dog Recognizer Using CNN</a>.

 ## Contributors:
 Juan Antonio Suwardi - antonio.juan.suwardi@gmail.com